 Ill, elderly, the very young or obese animals will have more cooling needs, as they are more susceptible to heat stroke.
 Watch these animals carefully and consider their conditions when deciding the temperature of your home while you are away.
 The American Medicine Association recommends watching all pets when the air conditioner is on.
 Notice if they look comfortable.
 Do they tend to sit near vents?
 Are they soaking in the sun?
 You know your pet the best.

-We have been taking care of air conditioning needs for humans and their furry, feathered, or scaled companions since 1974 and we would be happy to help your pets stay cool while you are away.
-Give us a call or contact us online for an appointment.
+We have been taking care of air conditioning needs for humans and their furry, feathered, or scaled companions since 1974 and we are happy to help your pets stay cool while you are away.
+Give us a call or contact us online for an appointment!